 I have this motherboard, and I did a YouTube video about it.

 The Zen 2, Ryzen 5 3600 CPU is a good budget choice that you could replace with a Zen 3 CPU in the future.
 I also picked a very good “budget” GPU that you could swap out for something better in the near future.
 All of the other component choices are high quality parts that that would give you a lot of flexibility for future upgrades.
-For example, the 1200 watt power supply should let you run even an NVIDIA RTX 3090 with some capacity to spare.
+For example, the 1200 watt power supply should let you run even an NVIDIA RTX 3090 with quite a bit of capacity to spare.

 If you have any questions about this post, please ask me here in the comments or on Twitter.
 I am pretty active on Twitter as GlennAlanBerry.
 Thanks for reading!